Independent Antibody Validation

 - Coat an ELISA plate with protein antigen.

-- The competing antibody will be added to the plate and a loud to bind prior to a biotin labeled testing
+- The competing antibody will be added to the plate and allowed to bind prior to a biotin labeled testing.

 - The non-bound antibodies will be washed away, leaving only the bound antibodies on the plate.